 The main focus of our activities is the diverse and historic Reservoir Hill neighborhood immediately surrounding the synagogue.
-As members of an urban congregation whose building has been an important part of the neighborhood for more than 80 years, the Social Action Committee acts as an outreach arm of Beth Am.
+As members of an urban congregation whose building has been an important part of the neighborhood for more than 90 years, the Social Action Committee acts as an outreach arm of Beth Am.
 We believe the well-being of Reservoir Hill and the well-being of Beth Am Synagogue are closely connected.

 Residents of the blocks closest to the synagogue joined Social Action members to create a new organization, the Lakeside Neighbors Coalition.
 In collaboration with the Improvement Council and city government, Lakeside Neighbors has played a vital part in the revitalization of northern Reservoir Hill, including by helping to purchase, rehab and resell abandoned homes to homeowners.
-Several Beth Am households.
-Our new Rabbi, Daniel Cotzin Burg and his family moved into the community in the summer of 2010.
+Several Beth Am households have settled in the neighborhood.
+Our Rabbi, Daniel Cotzin Burg, and his family moved into the Reservoir Hill community in the summer of 2010.

-The Social Action Committee also leads Beth Am’s environmental education and action.
-Beth Am has joined the Baltimore Jewish Environmental Network’s Green Synagogue Covenant of Commitment.
+In addition to our work in Reservoir Hill, Social Action members help the disadvantaged throughout Baltimore.
+Members volunteer in the city’s largest soup kitchen, Our Daily Bread, and collect clothing and food from synagogue members.
+The Social Action Committee also leads Beth Am’s environmental education and action program.
+Beth Am is a member of the Baltimore Jewish Environmental Network’s Green Synagogue Covenant of Commitment.
 Social Action members regularly participate in clean-ups and greening projects in Reservoir Hill.
-And the Committee has joined with Adult Education to sponsor the Shomrei Adamah (Guardians of the Earth) series of Jewish environmental education programs, highlighting everything from green building to sustainable personal behavior and Jewish, environmentally-friendly cooking.
+And the Committee has joined with Adult Education to sponsor the Shomrei Adamah (Guardians of the Earth) series of Jewish environmental education programs, highlighting everything from green building to residential energy conservation and Jewish, environmentally-friendly cooking.